SHREYA110711/Newletter_Web_Application/README.md

 If an error occurs, this page will be displayed and user can redirect to the home page using "Try Again" button.

+Usage

+>Enter your first name, last name, and email address in the sign-up form and click "Sign Up".

+>The application will send a request to the MailChimp API to add the email address to the specified list.

+>If the request is successful, the user will be redirected to a success page.
+If there is an error, the user will be redirected to a failure page.